Mouth ulcer: Other causes

 A wide range of other diseases may cause mouth ulcers.
 Hematological causes include anemia, hematinic deficiencies, neutropenia, hypereosinophilic syndrome, leukemia, myelodysplastic syndromes, other white cell dyscrasias, and gammopathies.
 Gastrointestinal causes include celiac disease, Crohn's disease (orofacial granulomatosis), and ulcerative colitis.
 Dermatological causes include chronic ulcerative stomatitis, erythema multiforme (Stevens-Johnson syndrome), angina bullosa haemorrhagica and lichen planus.
 Other examples of systemic disease capable of causing mouth ulcers include lupus erythematosus, Sweet syndrome, reactive arthritis, Behçet syndrome, granulomatosis with polyangiitis, periarteritis nodosa, giant cell arteritis, diabetes, glucagonoma, sarcoidosis and periodic fever, aphthous stomatitis, pharyngitis and adenitis.

 The conditions eosinophilic ulcer and necrotizing sialometaplasia may present as oral ulceration.

 Macroglossia, an abnormally large tongue, can be associated with ulceration if the tongue protrudes constantly from the mouth.
 Caliber persistent artery describes a common vascular anomaly where a main arterial branch extends into superficial submucosal tissues without a reduction of diameter.
 This commonly occurs in elderly people on the lip and may be associated with ulceration.

 Treatment

 Treatment is cause-related, but also symptomatic if the underlying cause is unknown or not correctable.
-It is also important to note that most ulcers will heal completely without any intervention.
+Most ulcers will heal completely without any intervention.
 Treatment can range from: